zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 <trusted-client-enabled>true</trusted-client-enabled>
 ```

-### Authorization filters
+### Authorization LDAP filters

-To use authorization filters you have to enable them, first.
-Set the tag
+To use authorization LDAP filters you have to enable them, first.
+Set
-`auth-filters-enabled` to `true`:
+the tag `auth-filters-enabled` to `true`:

 ```
 <auth-filters-enabled>false</auth-filters-enabled>